- News & Events

 Support Group - a monthly educational support group for patients and their families is offered at the Radin Breast Care Center.
 The support group meets at the breast center on the 3rd Monday of each month at 6:30 pm.
 A Spanish support group meets at the breast center on the 3rd Wednesday of each month at 10:00 am.
 The f fffkdjfkdjfkdjfkfjakdfjskfjkfj fl For more information about the monthly support groups, please contact Monica Reynoso, MSW at (559) 324-3965.

-Beverly McCann is the Nurse Coordinator at the Radin Breast Care Center and serves as a knowledgeable resource for patients while coodinating care and providing education for each woman who comes through the center.
+Beverly McCann and Mary Stoll are the Nurse Coordinators at the Radin Breast Care Center and serve as a knowledgeable resources for patients while coordinating care and providing education for each woman who comes through the center.

 For more information about breast cancer: